matthewauwasd/ClassyMates/README.md

 Currently, official class-discussion boards lack the ability to form any social connections with other students in those classes.
 On top of that, forming connections in-person is challenging, especially for introverts like me.
-I want to make this application to help students connect with each other while also having an environemnt where they can discuss class-related topics.
+I want to make this application to help students connect with each other while also having an environment where they can discuss class-related topics.

 *Aside: I noticed that in the classes in which I have friends I can talk to, I have enjoyed the class more, and also